 The strategies outlined here can help enhance potential tax benefits for your generosity while you continue to support the charities you care about.

-If you are considering a QCD, Bardwell offers this important caveat: “Qualified charitable distributions are not includible in a donor’s gross income.
+If you are considering a QCD, Bardwell offers these important caveats: “Qualified charitable distributions are not includible in a donor’s gross income.
 For that reason, they do not qualify for a charitable contribution deduction, and you cannot donate a QCD to a donor advised fund, to certain private foundations, or to split-interest arrangements, such as charitable remainder trusts, charitable lead trusts, or charitable gift annuities.”

 Corporations are limited to deducting no more than 10 percent of their taxable income for the tax year, but they can carry forward the excess for five years.
 Keep in mind that you can’t use this strategy if you own a pass-through corporation, such as an S corporation, an LLC, or a partnership.
 For more, see “Tax Reform and Your Business: Is It Time to Reclassify?”